grighetto/java-driver/features/logging/README.md

 * `com.datastax.driver.core.QueryLogger.NORMAL` : Used to log normal queries, i.e., queries that completed successfully within a configurable threshold in milliseconds.
 * `com.datastax.driver.core.QueryLogger.SLOW` : Used to log slow queries, i.e., queries that completed successfully but that took longer than a configurable threshold in milliseconds to complete.
-* `com.datastax.driver.core.QueryLogger.ERROR`: Used to log unsuccessful queries, i.e., queries that did not completed normally and threw an exception.
+* `com.datastax.driver.core.QueryLogger.ERROR`: Used to log unsuccessful queries, i.e., queries that did not complete normally and threw an exception.
 Note this this logger will also print the full stack trace of the reported exception.

-You need to set at least one of the above loggers to DEBUG level to turn them on.
+You need to set the above loggers to DEBUG level to turn them on.
 E.g. to track queries that take more than 300 ms to complete, configure your `QueryLogger` with that threshold (see above), then set the `com.datastax.driver.core.QueryLogger.SLOW` logger to DEBUG, e.g. with Log4J: